 The London Whisky and Spirits Weekender

 Having cemented its place as a leading whisky festival, the London Whisky and Spirits Weekender has added an array of other spirits to the mix for 2020.
 Try an array of the finest home-grown Scottish whiskies, alongside brands from all corners of the globe, as well as a selection of rum, brandy, gin and mescal.
-With set sessions at the Kia Oval to ensure things don’t get too crowded, sample the finest whiskies that India, Japan, the USA and Taiwan (among many others) have to offer, or purchase ‘under the counter dram tokens’ to sample rarer, more exclusive tipples.
+With set sessions at the Kia Oval to ensure things don’t get too crowded, you can sample the finest whiskies that India, Japan, the USA and Taiwan (among many others) have to offer, or purchase ‘under the counter dram tokens’ to sample rarer, more exclusive tipples.

 When?
 15-17 May